smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 Often ignore tests happen when there are breaking changes to a system or they start to fail or one of the other reasons tests are taking to you.
 Developers use ignored tests to not deal with a problem immediately that could be left for later.
-This is the easy way out but is hiding the actual problem.
+This is the easy way out, but is hiding the actual problem.
 Instead of sweeping the problem under the rug make the decision whether the test should be fixed or removed permanently.